Negativity-preserving transforms of tuples of symmetric matrices: Introduction and main results

 Another way to view Schoenberg's Theorem~\cite{Schoenberg42} is as the description of the entrywise transforms that preserve the class of correlation matrices of vectors in Hilbert space.
 A completely parallel theory is developed in Section~\ref{Spontryagin}, providing the classification of self transforms of Gram matrices of vectors belonging to a Pontryagin space (that is, a Hilbert space endowed with an indefinite sesquilinear form with a finite number of negative squares \cite{Azizov-Iokhvidov}).

-A natural variation on the theme of Theorem~\ref{Tpreserver} is to classify those entrywise maps leaving invariant the collection of real symmetric matrices with at most $k$~negative eigenvalues.
+Our next step involves relaxing the conditions appearing in Theorem~\ref{Tpreserver}, by only imposing an upper bound on the number of negative eigenvalues.
 In other words, we seek to classify the endomorphisms of the closure

 Note that the domain remains $I$ and not its closure~$\overline{I}$.
-Similarly to before, we let $\overline{\bs_n^{(k)}}$ serve as an abbreviation for $\overline{\bs_n^{(k)}}( \R )$.
+Similarly to before, we let $\overline{\cS_n^{(k)}}$ serve as an abbreviation for $\overline{\cS_n^{(k)}}( \R )$.

 Once again, if $k=0$ then this is just Schoenberg's Theorem~\ref{Tschoenberg}, which yields a large class of transforms.
 In contrast, if $k>0$ then we again obtain a far smaller class.